OysteinBruin/AutoReleaseTool/README.md

-#### Appveyor
+#### Appveyor, Cake, git and Github
-Appveyor is the CI/CD service that builds and deploys a new release.
+Appveyor is the CI/CD service that runs the build and deployment of a new release, depending on what it is configured to do.
 When you commit code and merge it to the defined release branch and push to GitHub, a webhook for AppVeyor is triggered to kick off the continuous integration build.
-Appveyor starts a new VM for your project and run the steps defined in the build configuration defined in the appveyor.yml [Register an account](https://www.appveyor.com/) and read more about configuring AppVeyor to work with GitHub [here](https://www.appveyor.com/docs/).
+Appveyor starts a new VM an copies the source files from github, and run the steps defined in the build configuration (appveyor.yml and build.ps1/build.cake files).

-'appveyor.yml' configuration for the [AutoDeployedWpfDemo]()
+[Register an account](https://www.appveyor.com/) at appveyor.com, and read more about configuring AppVeyor to work with GitHub [here](https://www.appveyor.com/docs/).

+The 'appveyor.yml' and build.cake config files is located in the root of the source code for [AutoDeployedWpfDemo](https://github.com/OysteinBruin/AutoDeployedWpfDemo/blob/master/appveyor.yml):

+_appveyor.yml setup for this example_
+  - general configuration:
+      - set version path nr to current build
+      - only start if the commit is on the master branch.
+  - environment configuration:
+      - increase the version number and update it in the AssemblyInfo.cs -build configuration
+      - run build.ps1, wich starts build.cake with the required arguments for running build and various tasks:
+          - _build.cake tasks:_
+          -
+  - collect the files in the releases folder

+appveyor.yml :
 ```
 #---------------------------------#
 #      general configuration      #